-It’s time for a worldwide dessert: the timeless, creamy, smooth flan or pudim.
-Since pumpkins are in season, and Thanksgiving is fast approaching, today we’ll be preparing a scrumptious Pumpkin Pie Flan, known in Brazil as Pudim de Abóbora.
+It’s time for a global dessert: the timeless, creamy, smooth, and easy Pumpkin Pie Flan recipe, known in Brazil as Pudim de Abóbora.
 Is your mouth watering yet?
 Well, mine is– big time!!!!

 I am telling you, this is a great fall dessert, and also a happy surprise for Thanksgiving.
 It is like having pumpkin pie but without the crust — and by the way, a great alternative for those who are gluten-intolerant.